Tiffanyccchen/Interactive-User-Interface-of-a-NLP-System/README.md

 * Left Panel contains input and output textareas.
 * Right Panel consists of
   1. Keywords areas user can input.
-They will be included in the summary.
+They will be included or excluded in the summary.
-  2. checkboxes and radioboxes for setting different aspects' levels of producing a summary.
+  2. Xheckboxes and Radioboxes for setting different aspects' levels of producing a summary.
     For example : Centrality, First Paragraph importance, Redundancy and number of output characters.

 ## Structure